Chart Color Schemes

 Employment

-Workforce participation lags at 46.1%, compared to Rest of NSW's 61.5%.
-Only 5.6% of residents work from home.
-Dominant employment sectors include manufacturing, health care & social assistance, and public administration & safety.
-Manufacturing is particularly specialized with an employment share of 2.6 times the regional level.
+However, workforce participation lagged at 44.4%, compared to Regional NSW's 61.3%.
+Census responses showed that only 5.6% of residents worked from home, though Covid-19 lockdown impacts may have influenced this figure.
+The dominant employment sectors in Junee are manufacturing, health care & social assistance, and public administration & safety.
+The area specializes in manufacturing, with an employment share 2.6 times the regional level.

-Conversely, professional & technical services have lower representation at 2.3% versus the regional average of 5.1%.
-The area may offer limited local employment opportunities.
-Between September 2024 and September 2025, employment levels increased by 3.7%, labour force by 4.7%, resulting in unemployment rise by 0.9 percentage points.
-Rest of NSW experienced employment decline of 0.5% and labour force decline of 0.1%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest potential future demand within Junee.
-National employment is forecast to expand by 6.6% over five years and 13.7% over ten years, but growth rates differ significantly between industry sectors.
-Applying these projections to Junee's employment mix suggests local employment should increase by 5.4% over five years and 12.0% over ten years.
+Conversely, professional & technical services showed lower representation at 2.3% compared to Regional NSW's average of 5.1%.
+The area appears to offer limited local employment opportunities, as indicated by the ratio of Census working population to resident population.
+Between December 2024 and December 2025, the labour force decreased by 3.0%, with a corresponding 3.1% decline in employment, leaving unemployment broadly unchanged.
+In contrast, Regional NSW experienced an employment decline of 1.2% and a labour force decline of 0.8%, with a 0.4 percentage point rise in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 provide insight into potential future demand within Junee.
+These projections suggest that national employment will expand by 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
+Applying these sector-specific projections to Junee's employment mix suggests local employment should increase by 5.4% over five years and 12.0% over ten years, though these are simple weighting extrapolations for illustrative purposes and do not account for localised population projections.

 Frequently Asked Questions - Employment